Enrollment for the 2020-2021 school year will open in March.

 We will be following the Yelm School District Calander for cloosures.
 Do you have alternative care if applicable?

-We only interview/tour by appointment.
-Just message us with why you feel we are good fit for your child, and we will contact you for an appointment.
+First Visit: We only interview/tour by appointment.
+Just message us with why you feel we are good fit for your child, and we will contact you for an appointment. *Note, no visits will be scheduled until March.

 Things to consider 2: